gwosc-tutorial/gwosc-catalog/docs/schema.md

     - `pe_set_name`: (string) The pipeline used to generate the parameter estimations.
     - `waveform_family`: (string) Indicates the waveform approximate used for a PE set.
 In LVK data sets, this is a key that points to the associated posterior samples within the data release file.
-    - `data_url`: (string, url)  This should point to the data release for each event, and often points to a posterior sample file if available.
+    - `data_url`: (string, url; optional)  This should point to the source data for the analysis of each event.
+It typically points to a posterior sample file if available.
-    - `is_preferred`: (bool) `true` if this set should be the preferred one to pick parameter values from.
+    - `is_preferred`: (bool; optional) `true` if this set should be the preferred one to pick parameter values from.
         Exactly one of the PE sets must be preferred in order for results to be properly displayed in the catalog table.
 If this key is omitted, it defaults to `false`.